Ice Storm that Hit Toronto in 2013

 Hundreds of cars were damaged because of fallen trees and branches.
 Public transportation was greatly affected with all streetcar lines and some subway lines completely suspended.

-But, and please forgive me those who suffered because of that ice storm, I have to admit that among other natural disasters that happen in North America, this ice storm was the most beautiful and very quiet one.
+But, and please forgive me those who suffered because of that ice storm, I have to admit that among other natural disasters that happened in North America, this ice storm was the most beautiful and very quiet one.
 And it truly was a photographer's paradise.

 You Might Also Like